dorawyy/cpen321-w24-Get2Class/documentation/M3_Requirements_and_Design.md

             - **Purpose**: Creates a blank schedule with a given name
         4. void removeSchedule(String id)
             - **Purpose**: Removes a schedule with a given id
-        5. void importSchedule()
+        5. void importSchedule(File csvFile, String id)
             - **Purpose**: Import a Workday schedule onto a newly created blank schedule by the user
+        6. List\<Class> getClassesFromSchedule(String username)
+            - **Purpose**: Obtains all the classes (and their notification settings) of a specific schedule
+        7. void setClassesNotificationSettings(String username, List\<Class> classListNotifications)
+            - **Purpose**: Sets the notification settings for the classes of a particular schedule
 2. **Attendance**
     - **Purpose**: Manages the attendance of a user and synchronizes communication between schedule data and Google Maps API data
     - **Interfaces**:
-        1. boolean checkAttendance(List\<double> classLocation)
+        1. String checkAttendance(List\<double> classLocation, double userTime, String id)
             - **Purpose**: Checks if the user is in class based on the user current location, class location, and the current time of the class and user
-        2. void updatePoints(String username, List\<double> classLocation, double classStartingTime)
+        2. void updateKarma(String username, int karma)
-            - **Purpose**: This increases or decreases the points of a user based on the location and time
+            - **Purpose**: This increases or decreases the points (karma) of a user based on the location and time
 3. **User**
-    - **Purpose**: Manages the user settings and provides communication to user database/collection which stores the username, points, and settings of a particular user
+    - **Purpose**: Manages the user settings and provides communication to user database/collection which stores the username, points (karma), and settings of a particular user
     - **Interfaces**:
-        1. NotificationSetting getClassNotification(String username, int semesterId)
+        1. List<NotificationSetting> getNotificationSettings(String username)
-            - **Purpose**: Retrieves a specific classes notification setting
+            - **Purpose**: Retrieves all notifications of a specific user
-        2. void updateSettings(String username)
+        2. void updateSettings(String username, bool toggleNotification, int remindInMins)
-            - **Purpose**: Updates the settings of a particular user (e.g. turning "On"/"Off" notifications)
+            - **Purpose**: Updates the settings of a particular user (e.g. turning "On"/"Off" notifications and setting how much time before a class a user wants to be notified)
-        3. int getPoints(String username)
+        3. int getKarma(String username)
-            - **Purpose**: Fetches the points of a given user
+            - **Purpose**: Fetches the points (karma) of a given user
         4. void createNewUser()
             - **Purpose**: Creates a new user entry into the database if a newly logged in user does not exist in the database
         5. String findExistingUser(String username)